Compact generators in categories of matrix factorizations: Generators in matrix factorization categories

 \section{Generators in matrix factorization categories}

-We use the same notation as in the previous section.
+We fix a pair $(R,w)$ consisting of a regular local ring $(R,\m, k)$ of Krull dimension $n$ containing $k$ and a non-zero element $w \in \m$.
+Throughout this section we assume that $(R,w)$ has isolated singular locus (\ref{is.sing}).
+We denote the hypersurface algebra $R/w$ by $S$.

 In order to obtain a setup in which we can talk about compactness and apply the technique of Bousfield localization (cf. \cite{neeman}), we are forced to enlarge the category of matrix factorizations to admit arbitrary coproducts.
 To this end, we use the category $\MF^\infty(R,w)$ of matrix factorizations of possibly infinite rank.
 By the existence of a compact generator this category will simply turn out to be an explicit model for the dg derived category of unbounded modules over $\MF(R,w)$ (see Theorem \ref{equivalence}).

 We introduce some general notions.
 Let $\mathcal{T}$ be a triangulated category admitting infinite coproducts.
 Let $X$ be an object of $\mathcal{T}$.
 We call $X$ \emph{compact} if the functor $\Hom(X, -)$ commutes with infinite coproducts.
 The object $X$ is a \emph{generator} of $\mathcal{T}$ if the smallest triangulated subcategory of $\mathcal{T}$ containing $X$ and closed under coproducts and isomorphisms is $\mathcal{T}$ itself.
 The full subcategory of $\mathcal{T}$ consisting of all objects $Y$ satisfying $\Hom(X[i],Y) = 0$ for all integers $i$ is called the \emph{right orthogonal complement of $X$}.
 Using Bousfield localization, one shows that for a compact object $X$ the right orthogonal complement of $X$ is equivalent to $0$ if and only if $X$ is a generator of $\mathcal{T}$ (\cite[Lemma 2.2.1]{schwede}).

-With this terminology, we can state the result which we prove in this section.
+Note that the full subcategory $[\MF(R,w)] \subset [\MF^\infty(R,w)]$ consists of compact objects.
+This simply follows since both even and odd components of a factorization $X$ in $\MF(R,w)$ are finitely generated $R$-modules.
+Thus, already on the level of morphism complexes, $\MF(X, -)$ commutes with coproducts.
+We can state the result which we prove in this section.

-\begin{theo} Assume that $w$ has an isolated singularity and consider the residue field $k$ as an $S$-module.
+\begin{theo} Assume that $(R,w)$ has isolated singular locus (\ref{is.sing}) and consider the residue field $k$ as an $S$-module.
 Then $k^{\stab}$ is a compact generator of the triangulated category $\left[ \MF^\infty(R,w) \right]$. \end{theo}

 For the proof we need some preparation.